A smoothed-Bayesian approach to frequency recovery from sketched data: Numerical illustrations

 \subsection{Setup and performance metrics}

 We present several simulation studies to assess the performance of our methods.
-In particular, we consider two data generating processes: i) we sample data $X_1, \ldots, X_n$ using the generative process (generalized P\'olya urn) induced by the Pitman-Yor process (PYP) \citep{Pit(97)} with parameter $\gamma$ (strength) and $\sigma$ (discount) to be specified case-by-case; ii) we sample data following a Zipfian distribution with tail parameter $c$.
-Both data generating processes display a power law behaviour.
-As the evaluation metric, for the cardinality estimator we report the absolute error between the true number of distinct symbols and the estimated one.
-For the frequency estimators, we consider the mean absolute error between true frequency and estimated, stratified by the true frequency \citep{Dol(23)}.
-That is, we consider non-overlapping frequency bins $(l_m, u_m]_{m \geq 1}$ and report
+We consider two generative models for $X_1, \ldots, X_n$: i) the process (generalized P\'olya urn) induced by the Pitman-Yor process, with parameters $\gamma$ (strength) and $\sigma$ (discount) to be specified case-by-case, in short $\text{PYP}(\gamma,\sigma)$; ii) a Zipfian distribution with tail parameter $c$.
+Both display a power law behaviour.
+We evaluate the results based on mean absolute error between true and estimated frequencies, stratified by true frequency \citep{Dol(23)}.
+That is,